Ride-The-Lightning/RTL/README.md

 $ npm install
 ```
 ### <a name="prep"></a>Prep for Execution
-RTL requires its config file `RTL.conf`, to start the server and provide user authentication on the app.
+RTL requires its own config file `RTL.conf`, to start the server and provide user authentication on the app.

 * Rename `sample-RTL.conf` file to `RTL.conf`.
 * Locate the complete path of the readable macroon file (admin.macroon) on your node and the lnd.conf file.
-* Modify the `RTL.conf` file per the sample file below
+* Modify the `RTL.conf` file per the example file below

-RTL.conf:
+Example RTL.conf:
 ```
 [Authentication]
 macaroonPath=C:\Users\<user>\AppData\Local\Lnd\data\chain\bitcoin\testnet